By Olivia Angelescu

 In this step, it is very important to not censure yourself.
 Even if you think that there isn’t any added value in some things you write down, other people would happily pay for it!
 The main idea here is to brainstorm everything and to take every idea out of your brain and onto the paper.
 Only by this will your brain become clear and focused on the next phases.

-At some point your mind will try to tell you that you don’t have that many ideas.
-It is important to not go to the next step until you have at least 10 things listed for each of the four areas.
+At some point, your mind will try to tell you that you don’t have that many ideas.
+It is important to not go to the next step until you have at least ten things listed for each of the four areas.
 Take a small break if needed and then continue with the exercise.
 It will be worth it, trust me.

-3. Choose the business model which will be the right one for you (estimated time: 1 hour).
+3. Choose the business model which will be the right one for you – 1 hour

-Behind any business we can find a smart entrepreneur and every entrepreneur’s needs and dreams are different.
-So now you will think about what your ideal business model feels just right for you.
-Things to consider:
+Behind any business, we can find a smart entrepreneur, and every entrepreneur’s needs and dreams are different.
+So now you will think about what your ideal business model feels like for you.

-- A small business (working alone or having up to 10 employees) or a bigger business?
+- A small business (working alone) or a bigger business (a business with employees)?